 Real estate is a significant commercial domain, and accounting plays a critical part like any other business.
 Accounting is sometimes referred to as an organisation’s backbone because it helps manage and optimise its financial resources.
 However, many real estate professionals fail to include real estate accounting into their businesses, resulting in losses.

 There are plenty of good reasons to engage property accountants for your real estate business today, from tracking expenses to assessing profits.
-Furthermore, new accounting technologies like cloud-based software and connected platforms are essential.
+Furthermore, new accounting technologies like cloud-based software and connected platforms like Making Tax Digital means for landlords are essential.

 So, let’s dive deep into the foundations of real estate accounting and its significance.